elcolin/ft_traceroute/README.md

 multiple of two octets.

 ## Notes
-* Move the 3 different loops in self contained function
 * Make sure all structure are set to zero before sending new infos
-*
+* Add id verification to avoid multiple instances of the program